mahdikazemi96/RegisterationForm/README.md

 route to *Person* path: `cd src/app/person`

+- we need to have some models to work with data in our angular app so create a new folder with name **model** in the path: `src/app/person`

+- also we need  folder with the name: **service**. we will create some services to connect to our backend and do *CRUD* operations. so create it in this path: `src/app/person`

 - create a component for the table with this command: `ng g c person-info` in this component we will implement our table

 - create a component for the form with this command: `ng g c person-register` in this component we will implement our form to register and update the registerd person

-- we need to have some models to work with data in our angular app so create a new folder with name **model** in the path: `src/app/person`

-- also we need  folder with the name: **service**. we will create some services to connect to our backend and do *CRUD* operations. so create it in this path: `src/app/person`
+### Create Models

 ### Implement Person Info Table